 - On June 19, 2017

 Brian came down to Dallas from Midland to get this traditional tattoo done in one sitting!
 We both made up our minds to throw ourselves wholeheartedly into this project, and knock it all out at once.
-By the end of the session, I feel I had created one of my favorite eagle tattoos I’ve ever done.
-The addition of the American Flag and Shield just underlined the strength and dignity of the screaming eagle above.
-I believe Traditional American Tattoos have an underlying meaning, one that can be felt more than put into words.
+By the end of the session, I felt I had created one of my favorite eagle tattoos I’ve ever done.
+The addition of the American flag and shield just underlined the strength and dignity of the screaming eagle above.
+I believe traditional American tattoos have an underlying meaning, one that can be felt more than put into words.
 I believe there is a lot of emotion in this piece.

 Traditional Tattooing Colors

 The color is true.
 The colors are the traditional colors used by my tattoo forefathers.
 They are not bought off the internet.
 They are hand made the old fashioned way, the natural way, making for the brightest, most vibrant colors that look so good in the skin, because that’s what they are made for.
 Just another way traditional tattooing has shaped my work, me myself, and my customers.

 I like to think of myself as a customer service specialist.
 You won’t get the attitude you get in some tattoo shops, sometimes they think they are better than you.
 I’ve always noticed that the best Dallas tattooers seem almost without ego; And yet, somehow, wholly composed of confidence, that is what I look up to.
 I am a tattoo mechanic, a tattoo farmer.
 I was born of the salt of the earth and I hope you’ll find there is no put on with me.
 What you see is what you get.
 And I’ll shoot you straight.